 The NOST technical panel was convened a second time to make further updates and clarifications to the standard, resulting in the NOST 100-2.0 version that was approved by the IAUFWG in 1999 and published in 2001 [15].
 In 2005, the IAUFWG formally approved the variable-length array convention in binary tables, and a short time later approved support for the 64-bit integers data type.
-New versions of the standard were released to reflect both of these changes (versions IAUFWG 2.1 and IAUFWG 2.1b, respectively).
+New versions of the standard were released to reflect both of these changes (versions IAUFWG 2.1 and IAUFWG 2.1b).

 Most recently, the IAUFWG appointed its own technical panel in early 2007 to consider further modifications and updates to the standard.
-The changes proposed by this panel are shown in this draft, which is intended to eventually become version 3.0 of the FITS standard after it has been formally reviewed (and possibly further modified) by the IAUFWG.
+The changes proposed by this panel, which were ultimately approved by the IAUFWG after a formal public review process, are shown in this 3.0 version of the document.